vijithassar/object-iteration/README.md

 All ES5 array iteration methods are reimplemented:

-- `forEach` iterates across the object
+- `forEach` iterates across the object and runs a callback function on each item
 - `map` returns a new object with the values transformed by the callback function
 - `filter` returns a new object containing only key/value pairs in which the predicate function returns true
-- `reduce` reduces an object to a single value
+- `reduce` reduces an object to a single value with an accumulator function
-- `reduceRight` reduces object to a single value, iterating in reverse order
+- `reduceRight` reduces an object to a single value with an accumulator function, iterating in reverse order

 The parameters taken by the callback functions (or accumulator functions, in the case of `reduce` and `reduceRight`) are exactly the same, except that the string `key` is substituted for the integer `index` (usually this is the second parameter).